nagapeyyala/k8s/calssnotes.md

 ### How These Work Now

 - **CRI (Container Runtime Interface)**: A well-defined gRPC API.
-Any compliant runtime can be dropped in, decoupling Kubernetes from Docker and allowing other solutions like containerd or CRI-O. The old **dockershim** code has been deprecated and removed from core Kubernetes releases[8].
+Any compliant runtime can be dropped in, decoupling Kubernetes from Docker and allowing other solutions like containerd or CRI-O. The old **dockershim** code has been deprecated and removed from core Kubernetes releases.
 - **CNI**: Enables many network solutions (Calico, Flannel, etc.) to work as drop-in components by following the CNI spec.
 - **CSI**: Major vendors and cloud providers now offer their own CSI drivers, letting Kubernetes clusters support a vast array of storage solutions.
 - **API Extensions & CRDs**: Custom Resource Definitions (CRDs) let users add new resource types, controllers, and admission webhooks for policy, all without modifying core code.
 Other areas like **device plugins** also follow this extensibility approach, allowing integration with specialized hardware.